Work Study Opportunities

 Tips for nominating your student employee

-1. It is best to gather all letters of support and additional documentation before completing the nomination form.
-Please note that you may only attach two additional support documents that are each no more than 2 pages in length.
-These may also be emailed to the Work Study Coordinator.
+1. It is best to type up the letter of recommendation letter before completing the nomination form.
+Please note that you may only attach one document that is no more than 2 pages in length.
+These may also be emailed to the Scholarship & Work Study Officer dana.palen@helenacollege.edu.

 2. Nominations will be reviewed for minimum eligibility requirements.
 Only students meeting the minimum eligibility requirements will be reviewed further.
 The Student Employee of the Year should be maintaining academic performance while working.